CPJPRINCE/opex_manifest_generator/README.md

 - ~~Customisable Filtering~~ *Added!*
 - ~~Adjust Accession so the different modes can utilised from Opex.~~ *Added!*
-- ~~Add SourceID as option for use with Auto Class Spreadsheets.~~ *Added!*
+- ~~Add SourceID as option for use with Auto Ref Spreadsheets.~~ *Added!*
-- ~~Allow for multiple Identifier's to be added with Auto Class Spreadsheets.
+- ~~Allow for multiple Identifier's to be added with Auto Ref Spreadsheets.
 Currently only 1 or 2 identifiers can be added at a time, under "Archive_Reference" or "Accession_Reference".
 These are also tied to be either "code" or "accref".
 An Option needs to be added to allow custom setting of identifier...~~ *Added!*
 - ~~Add an option / make it a default for Metadata XML's to be located in a specified directory rather than in the package.~~ *Added!*
 - Zipping to conform to PAX - Last on the check list; it technically does...
 - In theory, this tool should be compatible with any system that makes use of the OPEX standard...
 But in theory Communism works, in theory...